August ends as one of the hottest on record

-With Labor Day right around the corner that means we are ready to say goodbye to August.
+SYRACUSE, N.Y.
+(WSYR-TV) — With Labor Day right around the corner, that means we are ready to say goodbye to August.

 Here’s where some of the key weather numbers ended up in Syracuse.

-It will probably not surprise you August was warmer than normal.
+It will probably not surprise you that August was warmer than normal.
 We averaged 74.3 degrees which is 3.9 degrees above normal.
-We had 6 days where the temperature was 90 degrees or better plus, we had three 89 degree days thrown in for good measure.
+We had 6 days where the temperature was 90 degrees or better plus, we had three 89-degree days thrown in for good measure.

-There was one heat wave, on the 6th-8th, where the temperature exceeded 90 degrees.
+There was one heat wave, on August 6-8, where the temperature exceeded 90 degrees.
 That part of a particularly hot stretch of six days where the highs were 90,89,89,93,93, and 94.

 It was also the warmest month of the Summer of 2022, even warmer than the climatological hot month of July.